simon-brooke/wildwood/doc/Bialowieza.md

 of the `:data` key is not minimised.

 Recall that in the chapter on Arboretum I observed that [the working of the DTree decision algorithm caused precisely those nodes to be collected whose fragments which provided the most relevant explanation](Arboretum.html#relevance-filtering) to support the decision, in a natural sequence from the general to the particular.
 I believe that precisely the same fortuitous alchemy will provide the argument structure to provide Toulmin's **D** - out `:data` term.
 The DTree itself then becomes the **W** - the `:warrant`; and the author of the DTree becomes the `:authority`.

-{ **TODO**: investigate how this notion of a proposition - and a Toulmin structure - relates to situation semantics; especially, consider how locating a proposition in time and space captures the notion of a situation. }

 ### The located proposition